 Step 1: Ensure you get some type of protein in your smoothie.
 Some great sources of protein for your smoothie include eggs, spinach, kale, collard greens and protein powders.

-Step 2: Adding fruit to your smoothies makes them taste great, but fruit is sugar, so please don’t add additional sugar.
+Step 2: Adding fruit to your smoothies makes them taste great, but the fruit is sugar, so please don’t add additional sugar.
 Fruit also delivers a lot of wonderful nutrients and dietary fiber.
 This regulates your digestive system, once again promoting a healthy body weight.
 Apples, mangos, blueberries, bananas, strawberries, pears, blackberries and pineapples are all great tasting additions to any breakfast smoothie.
-(You can add fruit through yogurt, but read the nutrition label carefully and know it is not the same as the actual fruit.
-Try do not indulge in a processed, unhealthy product.)
+(You can add fruit through the yogurt, but read the nutrition label carefully and know it is not the same as the actual fruit.
+Try do not to indulge in a processed, unhealthy product.)

 Step 3: You need some type of liquid base.
 Try to steer clear of dairy products as much as you can.
-The last few years, we are learning more and more that dairy products, like skim milk, may not be as healthy as we once thought.
+In the last few years, we are learning more and more that dairy products, like skim milk, may not be as healthy as we once thought.
 Great milk alternatives include soy milk, rice milk, hemp milk, almond milk and oat milk.
 For your liquid, you also might want to choose orange, apple, grape or pomegranate juice.
 Just be sure to select sugar-free, healthy varieties and choose organic whenever you can.

 Step 4: Mix!
 This is the easy part.
 Pour a cup or two of your liquid with 2 ice cubes into your blender and mix.
 Start slowly adding your protein source and vegetables.
 Add liquid as needed, and experiment with different combinations.